 The obvious answer to how to reduce administrative time for lawyers is by outsourcing administrative work.
 Most large law firms have an extensive support staff to help with these tasks, but the extra expense can be a challenge for small firms.

 If the budget is tight, law firms can hire as-needed help, such as a virtual paralegal or part-time positions to address administrative needs.
 Contractors help with tasks like bookkeeping, marketing, web development, and design, or fielding phone calls without adding a full-time position.

 Delegating can relieve some of the administrative burdens, but it’s not the strong suit of most lawyers.
 In some cases, the administrative tasks are piled on one person because they choose to do it all themselves.

 Lawyers should prioritize the workload and focus on the tasks only they can do, such as case research or client calls.
 Beyond that, the tasks can be delegated to the appropriate team members as needed to ensure that everything gets done.

 In addition to tasks that take time to complete, some lawyers waste time looking for the supplies they need.
 Client files, past case files, or basic office supplies can take time to find, which can turn a quick task into a significant chunk of the day.

 The best way to stay organized is with digital tools.
 Searching for documents stored online is a matter of a quick toolbar search, rather than hours spent rifling through paperwork.
-With cloud-based storage solutions, lawyers have the security and confidentiality they want, along with an efficient organizational system that makes accessing documents more convenient,
+Bill4Time offers a cloud-based document management solution that provides lawyers with the security and confidentiality they want, along with an efficient organizational system that makes accessing documents more convenient.

 5. Practice Management Systems